DJ LeMahieu Player Props: Yankees vs. Red Sox

 DJ LeMahieu At The Plate

-- LeMahieu is batting .236 with 10 doubles, two triples, seven home runs and 17 walks.
+- LeMahieu is hitting .236 with 10 doubles, two triples, seven home runs and 17 walks.

-- LeMahieu has picked up a hit in 66.7% of his 60 games this year, with at least two hits in 18.3% of those games.
+- He has hit a long ball in 11.7% of his games this year, and 2.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.